Anime genres trip up almost everyone at first, mostly because a single show gets called shonen, action, fantasy, and comedy all at once.

 - Sekaiichi Hatsukoi

-Yuri (often called Girls’ Love / GL) focuses on romantic relationships between women.
-Like BL, it can range from soft emotional romance to comedy to more mature stories.
-You’ll sometimes see “shojo-ai” used for lighter romance, but “yuri” is the most common umbrella term now.
+Yuri, often called Girls’ Love, centers on romantic relationships between women.
+Like BL, it spans soft emotional romance, comedy, and more mature stories.
+You will sometimes see shojo-ai used for lighter fare, yet yuri is the most common umbrella term today.

 - Bloom Into You